I-45 Central Walker County Project

 Segment 2A is a proposed 4.4 mile long project in the city limits of Huntsville from 0.3 miles north of SH 19 to 0.9 miles north of SH 30.
 It would widen I-45 from four to six lanes and would include reconstruction and realignment of the main lanes and ramps; improving drainage structures and bridges; and improvements to frontage roads, crossroads adjacent to new ramps, and interchanges.
 The project also includes adding collector-distributor roads, which is a road that parallels and connects the main travel lanes and frontage roads.

 The proposed Segment 2A project would require additional right of way of approximately 11.5 acres and would displace four commercial structures.
-This project is funded at $200 million for construction and estimated for letting in Summer 2021 and construction in Fall 2021.
+This project began in October 2021 with a project cost of $210 million.

 Segment 2B is a proposed 4.7 mile long project within the city limits of Huntsville with a usual right of way of 400 feet.
 It would widen I-45 from four to six lanes and would include reconstruction and realignment of freeway main lanes and ramps.
 The project would create two new interchanges.
 The first would be for westbound SH 75 near San Jacinto Street (west of I-45) and Moffett Springs Road (east of I-45).
 The second would be north of the Texas Department of Criminal Justice Headquarters.
 In addition, the project would improve drainage structures, bridges, frontage roads, and crossroads adjacent to new ramps and interchanges.
 A raised median along SH 75, from Brookview Drive to FM 2821, would be constructed to reduce vehicle turning conflicts.

-This project is funded with an estimated letting of Fall 2025 and construction to begin in Winter 2025.
+This project has an estimated letting of Summer 2026 and construction to begin in Fall 2026.